allanocodes/user-service/README.md

     UUID Service – handles unique ID generation separately.

-    Email Service – receives data from RabbitMQ and sends emails without blocking the User Service.
+    Email Service – receives data from RabbitMQ and sends emails to notify user signup without blocking the User Service.

     SMS Service – receives data from RabbitMQ and sends SMS notifications.
 The User Service sends the necessary data to RabbitMQ, which then forwards it to the SMS Service asynchronously.